Charleston Estate Planning Lawyer

 It can be hard to find a trusted law firm for important matters like estate planning.
 At Wooton, Davis, Hussell & Johnson, PLLC, our lawyers are not only experienced and knowledgeable but also personable and approachable.

 We build strong professional relationships one client at a time by taking the time to understand our client’s needs and goals.
-We are well-respected litigators in West Virginia, and we are known for our years of experience across various practice areas.
+We are well-respected litigators in Charleston, West Virginia, and we are known for our years of experience across various practice areas.
 We prioritize ensuring that you understand your case so you are empowered to make informed decisions.

 Whether you need an attorney to map out your estate plan or assist with estate planning-related litigation, you can trust our law firm to provide comprehensive and robust legal representation.